Graham Mertz is Wisconsin's most-hyped QB since Russell Wilson

 Wisconsin fans are accustomed to elite running backs, linemen, tight ends and linebackers, but Wilson changed how they view the quarterback position in a typically ground-and-pound offense.
 They see Mertz in a similar light.

-"Fans made a lot of hype, especially after the All-American [bowl]," said Badgers linebacker Spencer Lytle, who enrolled early with Mertz and rooms with the quarterback.
+"Fans made a lot of hype, especially after the All-American [Bowl]," said Badgers linebacker Spencer Lytle, who enrolled early with Mertz and rooms with the quarterback.
 "People are like, 'We can't wait for this guy to come in.'
 Sometimes we'll see people looking at him like, 'Ooh, that's Graham.'
 It's funny to see.
 If someone asks to take a picture, he'll say, 'Yeah, sure,' but he's not one of those guys who will walk around looking for attention.

 "He's handled it really well."